rackerlabs/technical-blog/_posts/2015-08-21-jenkins-post-build-plugin.md

 with Java modules and therefore the first and foremost requirement is to have compatible JDK and Maven versions.

-For this tutorial, we are going to need the following installations:
+For this tutorial, we need the following installations:

 JDK: [jdk1.7.0_79.jdk](http://www.oracle.com/technetwork/java/javase/downloads/jre7-downloads-1880261.html)